Pettersson-dev/Architecture-checklist/architecture-governance-model.md

 ⸻

-Principles
+## Principles

 Architecture as a Capability

 Architecture is a shared organizational capability, not solely the responsibility of architects.

-Governance by Guardrails
+### Governance by Guardrails

 Teams should operate with autonomy within agreed principles, standards, and decision boundaries.

-Decisions over Documents
+### Decisions over Documents

 The primary output of governance is better decisions, not additional documentation.

-Transparency
+### Transparency

 Architectural decisions, risks, and exceptions should be visible and traceable.

-Continuous Change
+### Continuous Change

 Governance should support continuous evolution rather than periodic redesign.

 ⸻

-Governance Structure
+## Governance Structure

-Forum	Purpose	Participants
+###Forum: Purpose and Participants
-Architecture Community	Knowledge sharing and alignment	Architects, Tech Leads Architecture Review Board (ARB)	Significant design decisions	Architects, Engineering, Security Portfolio Governance	Investment and prioritization alignment	Business and IT Leadership
+Architecture Community: Knowledge sharing and alignment, Architects, Tech Leads Architecture Review Board (ARB): Significant design decisions,	Architects, Engineering, Security Portfolio Governance: Investment and prioritization alignment, 	Business and IT Leadership

 ⸻

-Decision Rights
+## Decision Rights

-Decision Type	Owner
+Decision Type:Owner
-Product Decisions	Product Owner
+Product Decisions: Product Owner
-Solution Design	Delivery Team
+Solution Design: Delivery Team
-Cross-Domain Architecture	Architecture Review Board Technology Standards	Architecture Community Architecture Principles	Enterprise Architecture
+Cross-Domain Architecture: Architecture Review Board Technology Standards: Architecture Community Architecture Principles: Enterprise Architecture

 ⸻

-Architecture Review Triggers
+## Architecture Review Triggers

 A review should be considered when: